Skip to main content

 We asked participants to share information about our project with peers in the organisations they worked for.
 This was highly effective in getting more individuals to participate.

 Whilst this was a useful method, we didn’t rely on it.
-As it risked causing overrepresentation of certain locations, or of types of organisations.
+This is because it risked causing overrepresentation of certain locations, or of types of organisations.

 Triangulating our findings